 Any outbreaks of contagious diseases and other adverse public health developments in countries where we, our customers and suppliers operate could have a material and adverse effect on our business, results of operations and financial condition.
-For example, the outbreak of COVID-19, which was declared by the World Health Organization as a pandemic, has resulted in significant governmental measures being implemented to control the spread of the virus, including quarantines, travel restrictions, manufacturing restrictions, declarations of states of emergency, business shutdown and restrictions on the movement of employees in China, the United States and many other countries.
+For example, COVID-19 pandemic has resulted in significant governmental measures being implemented to control the spread of the virus, including quarantines, travel restrictions, manufacturing restrictions, declarations of states of emergency, business shutdown and restrictions on the movement of employees in China, the United States and many other countries.
 A majority of our potential customers have a significant dependence on the Chinese manufacturing and supply chain infrastructure.
-We believe the outbreak of COVID-19 has delayed adoption of our technology by potential customers who temporarily shut down their workforce and supply chain based in China.
-In one case, this outbreak delayed the launch of a new product that incorporates our technology.
+We believe the COVID-19 pandemic has delayed adoption of our technology by potential customers who temporarily shut down their workforce and supply chain based in China.
 In the United States, COVID-19 has resulted in travel and other restrictions in order to reduce the spread of the disease, including executive orders in California and several other state and local orders across the country, which, among other things, direct individuals to shelter at their places of residence, direct businesses and governmental agencies to cease non-essential operations at physical locations, prohibit certain non-essential gatherings, and order cessation of non-essential travel.
-As a result of these developments, we have implemented work-from-home policies for our employees.
-The effects of the state executive order, local shelter-in-place orders, government-imposed quarantines and our work-from-home policies may negatively impact productivity, disrupt our research and development or other operations and delay the launch of our customers' new products that incorporate our technology, the magnitude of which will depend, in part, on th adversely affect our business, results of operations and financial condition.
+As a result of these developments, we have implemented work-from-home policies for our employees that will likely be in place until at least the second half of 2021.
+The effects of state executive orders including over orders, government-imposed quarantines and our work-from-home policies could negatively impact productivity, disrupt our research and development or other operations and delay the planned launch of our customers' new products that incorporate our technology, the magnitude of which will depend, in part, on the length and severity of the continuing restrictions and other limitations on our ability to conduct our busi

+In addition, COVID-19 has resulted and may continue to result in a widespread health crisis that could contribute to increased market volatility and adversely affect the economies and financial markets of many countries, resulting in a global economic downturn that could affect interest in our products or demand by potential customers.
+Any of these events could materially and adversely affect our business, results of operations and financial condition.
 The extent of the impact will depend on future developments, which are highly uncertain and cannot be predicted.

-In addition, COVID-19 has resulted and may continue to result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in a global economic downturn that could affect interest in our products or demand by potential customers.
-Any of these events could materially and